mamun39/SecureRAGPipeline/docs/roadmap.md

 - retrieval policy uses backend-provided identity context only

-### Make document metadata explicit at ingest time
+### Replace demo-selected metadata with trusted ingest metadata

+- keep the current demo upload-time metadata controls for `classification` and `trust_level`
+- replace those demo controls with trusted or validated server-side values where appropriate
-- require or derive `classification`, `owner_id`, `tenant_id`, and `trust_level`
+- require or derive `owner_id` and `tenant_id`
-- validate metadata before storage
+- validate metadata before storage and before policy use

 Exit criteria:

-- new documents are stored with meaningful policy metadata instead of defaults
+- new documents are stored with trusted policy metadata instead of UI-selected/demo defaults

 ### Improve ingestion screening